-This article is a walk through some of the most important microphone specifications and how they are derived.
+This article walks through some of the most important microphone specifications and explains how they are derived.

 dB-scale, frequency response, frequency range, on-axis response, diffuse field response, polar response, equivalent noise level, sensitivity, max SPL, total harmonic distortion (THD).
 Achieved knowledge:

 You will be able to read the specifications listed with the individual microphone models.

 When you read microphone specifications, it is extremely important that you understand how to interpret them.
 In most cases, the specifications can be measured or calculated in many different ways although the standard IEC 60.268-4 is the common ground for this.

 This article is designed to help evaluate specifications in a meaningful way.

 While microphone specifications provide an indication of a microphone's electro-acoustic performance, they cannot give you the total appreciation of how it will sound.
 Specifications can detail objective information but cannot convey any subjective sonic experience.
 For example, a frequency response curve can show you how faithfully the microphone will reproduce the incoming pure sinusoidal frequencies, but not how detailed, well dissolved or transparent the result will be.

 The basis for most microphone specifications is the decibel scale.
 The dB scale is logarithmic and is used because of its equivalence to the way the human ear perceives changes in sound pressure.
 Furthermore, the changes in dB are smoother and more understandable than the very large numbers that might occur in (linear) pressure scales (Pascal, Newton or Bar).
 The dB scale states a given pressure in proportion to a reference pressure, mostly 20 micro Pa (µPa = 10-6